ruben2020/codequery/README.md

 * Faster due to the use of sqlite for the CodeQuery database
 * Cross-platform GUI tool
 * Fast auto-completion of search term
-* Case-insensitive, partial keyword search
+* Case-insensitive, partial keyword search - wildcard search supported * and ?
 * Exact match search
 * File viewer with syntax highlighting
 * Ability to open viewed file in an external editor or IDE.